Policy Number: 134

 Applicants for employment are required to fully disclose if a close relative is employed by the university at the time of application.
 Employees are required to disclose within 30 days if a close relative becomes employed by the university while the employee is employed by the university.
 Such relationships should be disclosed to the employee’s supervisor and to Human Resources.
 If the relative is the employee’s direct or indirect supervisor, the disclosure should be made immediately to the next level of management above such supervisor.

-The Senior Executive Vice President, Chief Operating and Financial Officer is authorized to request review and to take action when necessary to prevent close relatives (whether by marriage or blood) from entering into a supervisor/supervisee relationship with one another.
+The Senior Executive Vice President, Chief Operating Officer is authorized to request review and to take action when necessary to prevent close relatives (whether by marriage or blood) from entering into a supervisor/supervisee relationship with one another.

 Should two employees marry, they may not continue to hold positions of supervisor/supervisee relative to one another for longer than six months after marriage.
 Every effort will be made to effect a transfer that will be mutually advantageous.